Strong convergence rates of probabilistic integrators for ordinary differential equations: High-order integration of Lipschitz flows

 We shall use the decomposition \eqref{eq:strong_error_e} throughout this article.

-The following result is stronger than \cite[Theorem~2.2]{Conrad:2016}, as the discrete time supremum is inside the expectation, and as it does not require the vector field $f$ to be globally Lipschitz nor $\xi$ to be Gaussian:
+The next result is stronger than \citet[Theorem~2.2]{Conrad:2016}, as the discrete time supremum is inside the expectation, and as it does not require the vector field $f$ to be globally Lipschitz nor $\xi$ to be Gaussian: